adamdivak/time_interpret/README.md

  We used the provided code of [Joseph Enguehard](https://github.com/josephenguehard/time_interpret) to run all experiments.

  Some additions/changes we made:
+- Adding a [jupyter notebook](results/main.ipynb) that shows results we obtained.
-- Fixing an issue in the implementation of the deletion game.
+- Fixing an issue in the implementation of the deletion game ([commit](https://github.com/yosuah/time_interpret_private/commit/a9b77f1fdc82e4157a059da5d3959f34ffb48818)).
-- Adjusting the loss function for the deletion game.
+- Adjusting the loss function for the deletion game ([commit](https://github.com/yosuah/time_interpret_private/commit/9693264fccf0a99ea1732fcd070b9dbc8e166955)).
-- Providing code for experiments on an weather dataset.
+- Providing code for experiments on an weather dataset ([commit](https://github.com/yosuah/time_interpret_private/commit/e806bb78dd2c5337e58de80b4d6a58caf40cc3ed)).
-- Providing a folder with the results and a notebook that displays these results.
 - Providing additional options to easily run the revised deletion game.
 - Adding code that saves files that are used for certain tables/figures.
-- Adding a [jupyter notebook](results/main.ipynb) that shows all the results we obtained

 ## Getting started